The Children of Dudley James Ponting & Grace Florence Pyne

 Arthur James Ponting and Amy Millicent Hylda Hopper

-On 19 April 1930 20 year old Arthur Ponting sailed from Southampton to Montreal on the Calgario, arriving in Quebec on 28 April 1930.
-At the time he gives his address as 9 Castellian Road, London, W9.
+On 19 April 1930 20-year-old Arthur Ponting sailed from Southampton to Montreal on the Calgario, arriving in Quebec on 28 April 1930.
+At the time he gives his address as 9 Castellain Road, London, W9.
 He is travelling alone.
 His next of kin is his mother Mrs Grace Ponting of 28, Castellain Road and he states that in Canada he is joining his friend Rev. Cannon at 604, Jarvis Street, Toronto, Ontario, He gives his occupation in the United Kingdom as "engineering", but in Canada it is to be "farming".

-Although at the time he suggests he is to reside permanently in Canada, on 11 July 1931 Arthur, now a 21 year old farmer returned to the United Kingdom travelling third class on the Laurentenia.
-He states that his intention is to permanently residing in the United Kingdom and he gives his address as 28, Castellain Road, Maida Vale.
+Although at the time he suggests he is to reside permanently in Canada, on 11 July 1931 Arthur, now a 21-year-old farmer returned to the United Kingdom travelling third class on the Laurentina.
+He states that his intention is to permanently resident in the United Kingdom and he gives his address as 28, Castellain Road, Maida Vale.

 The couple had two children

-Despite their stated intent of residing in Canada, at some point Arthur, Hilda and the two children moved from Canada to the USA.
+Despite their stated intent of residing in Canada, at some point Arthur, Hylda and the two children moved from Canada to the USA.